vermut/obnam-cookbook/README.md

 obnam Cookbook
 ==============

-Installs obnam ppa, creates user keys and sets up a typical cron script Assumes that you want to upload all files in *backup_targets* by SFTP to *backup_host* and store it according to *keep* schedule.
+Installs obnam ppa, creates user keys and sets up a typical cron script.
+Assumes that you want to upload all files in *backup_targets* by SFTP to *backup_host* and store it according to *keep* schedule.

 Requirements
 ------------
 On the *backup_host* you will need to create user *backup_id* with home dir /home/*backup_id* where backups will be stored.
-Then set up ssh based authentication using ~root/.ssh/id_rsa.pub source machine.
+Then set up ssh based authentication using ~root/.ssh/id_rsa.pub from source machine.

 Tested on Ubuntu 14.04, should work on other Ubuntu versions.